rizzolib/fractal-ordinal-marketplace/README.md

   - **500:** Submit Offer failed!

 ### Contact Info
-I just showed initial functionalities in this public repository for fractal ordinal marketplace development.
+I have developed a fractal ordinal marketplace, based on previous ordinal marketplace developments on the Bitcoin mainnet.
+The initial functionalities are showcased in this public repository for the fractal ordinal marketplace.
+For further technical support or development assistance, please contact me here.

 - **Twiter:**  https://x.com/rez_cats/
 - **Discord:** https://discord.com/users/190208149569929217/ (@rezzecup89)